jingboUnicom/test/content/collections/pages/home.md

     type: new_set
     enabled: true
     title: 'Quick Response'
-    content: 'Our staff here to help you.
-Whether you are a client looking for a perfect candidate or if you are a candidate who is searching for your dream job, we have staff who can answer your call, or see you in person trying to find you a solution.'
+    content: 'Our staff are here to help you.
+Whether you are a client looking for the perfect candidate or if you are a candidate who is searching for your dream job, we have staff who to find you a solution.'
   -
     image:
       - content/Path-202204121621.png
     title: Experienced
-    content: 'We hire professional staff with great deal of integrity and lots of practical experience.
+    content: 'We hire professional staff with a great deal of integrity and many years of practical experience.
 We provide our staff with continuing education opportunities on a regular basis to allow them to stay current with the latest trend within the industry.'
     type: new_set
     enabled: true
   -